tzuhsien/Voice-conversion-evaluation/examples/README.md

+All audio paths in metadata are relative paths.

+For reducing the inference time, the pairs in metadata are sorted by the lengths of source audios from long to short.

 The metadata contains:
 - source_corpus: The name of the source dataset.
 - source_corpus_speaker_number: The number of speaker in source dataset.